Makers-Corner/Sound-Button/README.md

-## A battery-powered meme sound button built with an ESP32 and I2S audio amplifier.
+## A battery powered meme sound button built with an ESP32 and I2S audio amplifier.

 ## Press the button.
 Play the chaos.
 Repeat.